 I grew up around the corner from the grim brick building just inside Central Park at 65th Street and Fifth Avenue.
-As I recalled to my lodger, as a child I played everyday in the playground up the street and on the Manhattan schist rock formations all around us.
+As a child I played everyday in the playground up the street and on the park’s rock formations.
 I tucked myself inside the wings of the stone eagles that guarded the Central Park Zoo entrance during games of hide and seek, and I knew how to squeeze myself down into the front row at sea lion feeding time.
 I was a child of New York City and this was my backyard.
 But I’d never been inside the Arsenal.

 The Arsenal is the home of the New York City Parks Department, the City Parks Foundation, the Historic House Trust, and the New York Wildlife Conservation Society.
 Its rooftop has recently been remodeled as an event space, and it was there that I attended a poetry reading, sponsored by the Academy of American Poets Summer Reading Series.